 The mirror control is located on the driver side armrest panel or the dash.
 The ignition key must be on to adjust the mirrors.
-Press arrow buttons move mirror in direction indicated

-Move L or R to select mirror, or center for "neutral".
+Move Selector Switch L or R to select mirror.
+Center "neutral" position disables arrows to avoid unintentionally moving a mirror.